Do Moth Balls Keep Mice Away

 2. Eliminate Hiding Spots

-• Declutter your home, especially in areas such as basements, attics, and garages.
+• Declutter areas such as attics, basements, and garages.

 • Store firewood and other materials away from your home’s foundation.